Inheritance Claims CFA Success Fee Judgment

 The Court of Appeal emphasised that the term ‘financial needs’ is unqualified and unlimited and that the payment of debts can form part of a maintenance award.
 On that basis, it must undoubtedly be the case that a claimant’s financial need can include the payment of a debt.

-The appeal judges ruled that a success fee – unrecoverable under a costs order – was capable of being a debt for these purposes.
+The appeal judges ruled that a success fee – unrecoverable under a costs order – could be a debt for these purposes.
 That is not to say it will always be appropriate to make such an award.
-The court will take into account the wider circumstances, particularly the ability (or otherwise) of a claimant to bring proceedings other than under a CFA.
+The court will consider the wider circumstances, particularly the ability (or otherwise) of a claimant to bring proceedings other than under a CFA.
 The court also made clear such an order will only be made to the extent necessary to ensure reasonable provision is made.

 Key takeaways

-This is an important ruling for clients making an inheritance claim under a CFA and their lawyers.
+This is an important ruling for clients claiming an inheritance under a CFA and their lawyers.
 It clarifies that the courts can make an award to include an element towards the success fee, but the discretion to do so will be limited.

 If you’re considering making an inheritance claim but are concerned about the potential costs, contact the contentious probate solicitors at Osbornes Law for specialist advice.

 Katie de Swarte is an associate solicitor who specialises in contested claims.
-Katie is able to advise you on whether you can bring such a claim, based on the facts of your circumstances, and is also able to assist in defending such a claim.
+Katie can advise you on whether you can bring such a claim based on the facts of your circumstances and can assist in defending such a claim.
 Katie is featured in the Legal 500 as a recommended solicitor in London.

 To speak with Katie please call, or complete an online enquiry form below.